nventive/DotNet.Backend.Template/README.md

 - Creates a `ClientApp` folder that should host the content of the SPA; it is voluntarily left empty

 Once the solution has been generated, go to the `Web\ClientApp` folder and generate the SPA client app here using the SPA tooling of your choice (e.g. [Create React App](https://create-react-app.dev/) or [Angular CLI](https://cli.angular.io/)).

+#### Auth

+When using the `--Auth` option, the `Web` project is augmented with the following features:

+- Adds support for validating JWT tokens
+- Configuration is achieved via `AuthenticationOptions`; an example is given in `appsettings.Development.json`
+- Integration with RestApi and GraphQLApi
+- Integration with the `IOperationContext`
+- Integration with the Application Insights Telemetry
+- Adds support for OAuth2 login in Open API

+Covering the entire scope of authentication and authorization is too large for this documentation.
+This option is only there to provide a starting point.
+Please refer to the [ASP.NET Core documentation](https://docs.microsoft.com/en-us/aspnet/core/security/?view=aspnetcore-2.2) for more info.

 #### Azure Functions